answer-42/hsScheme/README.md

 Installs the programme in $HOME/bin/

+Run with:
 hsScheme <flags>

 ## Supported flags
 * _-t_: Run the tests.
 * _-c_: Compile the string given in the second argument.
+* _-g_: Show the string given in the second argument in a tree like(flat) representation.